-- The tentative dates for NEET Counselling 2020 for Deemed/Central universities and AIQ shall commence by June 2nd week and continue till the 4th week of August 2020
+- The tentative dates for NEET Counselling 2020 for Deemed/Central universities and AIQ shall be announced soon

 - During this period, the counselling process for state quota seats shall be carried out by respective state counselling officials

-Stay locked in at BYJU’S for more on NEET and latest updates.
+Stay tuned to BYJU’S for more on NEET and latest updates.